Sri Lanka is a sheet of bubble wrap.

 - The vibes are just… friendlier.

-I don’t feel well-equipped enough to make pointed comparisons between the Sinhalese and the Tamils but, as a whole, the people are very inquisitive, friendly, and happy to help a traveller in need (even, sometimes, the tuk-tuk drivers).
+I don’t feel well-equipped enough to make pointed comparisons between the Sinhala and the Tamil peoples but, as a whole, the people are very inquisitive, friendly, and happy to help a traveller in need (even, sometimes, the tuk-tuk drivers).

 Less-traditional Sri Lankans also tend to be super-chill with good vibes.
 Once you’ve got a crew, get used to sharing.
 Everything is passed around from cups of tea to cigarettes and the feeling of brotherhood runs very strong between friends here.

 It is worth noting, however, that this is the experience of a traveller accustomed to this part of the world.
-Many greener travellers that I’ve met (usually just on a short trip to Sri Lanka) still struggle with connecting with the local people.
+Many greener travellers that I’ve met (usually just on a short trip to Sri Lanka) often still struggle with connecting with the local people.
 You can expect a cultural adjustment period and the odd moment of wanting to throw someone off the nearest overpass; that’s just called ‘travelling Asia’.